Skip to main content

 In the following subsections, we discuss each of these connections.

-Entity's system \leftrightarrow Hathor headless wallet
+Organization's system \rightarrow Hathor headless wallet

-The entity's system consumes the API of Hathor headless wallet.
+The organization's system consumes the API of Hathor headless wallet.
 This connection lets the system do all its wallet management.
 Because of this, most of the interactions between the system and Hathor Network take place by this connection.

-Entity's system \leftrightarrow Hathor full node
+Organization's system \rightarrow Hathor full node

-The entity's system consumes the API of Hathor full node.
+The organization's system consumes the HTTP API of Hathor full node.
 By this connection, the system obtains information about the blockchain state outside the scope of its wallets — e.g., information about a specific token on Hathor blockchain.
 Thus, one can say that this connection provides ancillary information that complements the one described in the previous subsection.

-Hathor headless wallet \leftrightarrow Hathor full node
+Hathor headless wallet \rightarrow Hathor full node

-Hathor headless wallet consumes the API of Hathor full node.
+Hathor headless wallet consumes the HTTP API of Hathor full node.
 Through this connection, the system's wallet management actions reach Hathor blockchain.

 Hathor Network \leftrightarrow Hathor full node